FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/post_migration.md

     sentinel.TRKTNAME.
 - Copilot ini file
     (copconf.ini)
     This file no longer exists.
-All former Copilot parameters are named copilot.SECTION.PARAMETER-NAME in the UCONF interface.
-For example, the parameter ServerPort, located in the general section, is now copilot.general.serverport.
+All former Copilot parameters are named `copilot.SECTION.PARAMETER-NAME` in the UCONF interface.
+For example, the parameter ServerPort, located in the general section, is now `copilot.general.serverport`.
 - The profile file, formerly ENV\_CFT or cft.ini, now
     uses UCONF to set the environment variables.